IgniteUI/igniteui-docfx/en/components/data-chart-type-financial-candlestick-series.md

 -   The data source must be an array or a list of data items
 -   The data source must contain at least one data item otherwise the data chart will not render the financial series.
--   All data items must contain at least one data column (string or date time) which should be mapped to the `Label` property of the financial axis (e.g. [`IgxCategoryXAxisComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategoryxaxiscomponent.html))
+-   All data items must contain at least one data column (string or date time) which should be mapped to the [`label`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxaxiscomponent.html#label) property of the financial axis (e.g. [`IgxCategoryXAxisComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategoryxaxiscomponent.html))
 -   All data items must contain 5 numeric data column which should be mapped using properties of a financial series: [`openMemberPath`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxfinancialseriescomponent.html#openmemberpath), [`highMemberPath`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxfinancialseriescomponent.html#highmemberpath), [`lowMemberPath`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxfinancialseriescomponent.html#lowmemberpath), [`closeMemberPath`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxfinancialseriescomponent.html#closememberpath), [`volumeMemberPath`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxfinancialseriescomponent.html#volumememberpath)

 You can use the [SampleFinancialData](data-chart-data-sources-financial.md) as data source which meets above data requirements.